viktar-c/indigo/_posts/2017-06-29-performance-engineering-toolkit.markdown

 Being a software developer you definitely know the importance of using a world-class integrated development environment (IDE).<br/><br/>
-There are a lot of disputes which IDE is better: [IntelliJ][1] or [Eclipse][5], and somebody could say that these products are equal, and your choice is a matter of taste.
+There are a lot of disputes which IDE is better: [IntelliJ][1] or [Eclipse][5], and someone can say that these products are equal, and your choice is a matter of taste.
 Wrong!
-Recommend them to switch to [IntelliJ][1] due to the following objective reasons:
+Recommend him to switch to the [IntelliJ][1] due to the following objective reasons:
 * intelligent [debugging][6]
 * intelligent [refactoring][7]
 * intelligent [autocomplete][8]